cpske/ISP/assignment/feedback/week5-feedback.md

     return count
 ```

 1. Stringing together a long chain of references and method calls should be avoided.
-It makes code hard to read and can be fragile. *Clean Code* also recommends this.
+It makes code hard to read and can be fragile. *Clean Code* discusses this.
+Instead, assign an intermediate result to an *explanatory variable*.
 2. The `all()` in `choice_set.all()` is not necessary.
 3. `i` is not a descriptive variable name.